Meet the Faculty

 Music Theory, Aural Skills, Music Technology, Applied Composition

-Bill Withem, Instructor of Music at Mott Community College supervises the music technology
+Bill Withem, Associate Professor of Music at Mott Community College supervises the

-program, as well as teaches applied composition, music theory, and aural skills.
-Dr.
+music technology program, as well as teaches applied composition, music theory, and

-Withem holds a doctorate of musical arts in composition from Michigan State University,
+aural skills.
+Dr. Withem holds a doctorate of musical arts in composition from Michigan

-University and The University of North Carolina School of the Arts, respectively.
+from Illinois State University and The University of North Carolina School of the

-He holds a bachelor's degree in music theory and composition from Appalachian State
+Arts, respectively.
+He holds a bachelor's degree in music theory and composition from

 Dr. Withem actively composes for a variety of artistic venues, including music for orchestra, opera, band, chamber, film, and modern dance.
 His music has seen premiere performances in North and South America, most notably in Lincoln Center, New York, and in the 20th Century Fox Newman Scoring Stage in Los Angeles, California.
 Dr. Withem is the recipient of the ASCAPlus Award for 2009 and 2010, and has participated in both the John Duffy Composers' Institute and the ASCAP Film Composers' Workshop.
 His doctoral dissertation, a one-act opera based on Washington Irving's The Legend of Sleepy Hollow, was premiered as part of the Michigan State University Opera Theatre's 2008-09 season.
 Dr. Withem's latest work for college wind ensemble, The Outlets of the Sky, was premiered in April 2011 by the Michigan State University Symphony Band, conducted by John Madden.